suhas-sunder/grad_schl_spring_summer_2025/special_topics_smart_grid/Study Notes/Lec 1 - Power Systems.md

 	- **Why?** Urban environments have limited space and higher population density, so **underground cables** are used to prevent interference with buildings and infrastructure, reduce visual clutter, and minimize the risks of damage from storms or accidents.
 	- These underground cables are often more expensive to install and maintain, but they are necessary for urban settings where overhead lines would not be feasible.

-- **Stepping Down Voltage for Distribution**: ![[Pasted image 20250506214334.png]]
+- **Stepping Down Voltage for Distribution**: ![[20250506214334.png]]
 	- **69 kV** is typically the voltage that enters the distribution system from the transmission grid.
 This high voltage is needed for long-distance transmission to minimize energy losses.
 	- **Distribution Voltage**: After entering the distribution system, the voltage is **stepped down** to lower levels for delivery to homes and businesses.
 	    - The common voltages used for distribution are **20 kV** or **13.8 kV**.
 These are lower, safer voltages suitable for the final stages of power delivery.
 	- **Local Feeds**: Power is then distributed via **several distribution feeds**, often split into smaller networks to serve specific neighborhoods or regions.

 ### Power Systems Operation
 - A **distribution substation** is a critical part of the electrical grid that acts as the intermediary between the **high-voltage transmission network** and the **low-voltage distribution network** that delivers electricity to homes, businesses, and other end users.
-It is designed to **step down** the voltage from high transmission levels to a lower, usable voltage for distribution to consumers. ![[Pasted image 20250506214637.png]]
+It is designed to **step down** the voltage from high transmission levels to a lower, usable voltage for distribution to consumers. ![[20250506214637.png]]
-- Distribution substation single line diagram ![[Pasted image 20250506214703.png]]
+- Distribution substation single line diagram ![[20250506214703.png]]

 - **Active Power (Real Power)**: This is the power that does the useful work in the system (e.g., turning motors, lighting lamps, etc.).
 It is measured in watts (W) and is typically represented by **P**.
 	- If active power is not balanced with load demand, it can cause frequency fluctuations or even blackouts, as the system's frequency will drift.
 For example, if generation is too low, the frequency will drop, leading to voltage instability.